informalsystems/tendermint-rs/rpc/README.md

 A rust implementation of the core types returned by a Tendermint node's RPC endpoint.
-These can be used to deserialize JSONRPC responses.
+These can be used to deserialize JSON-RPC responses.
 All networking related features will be feature guarded to keep the dependencies small in cases where only the core types are needed.